immigrationstory/uk/en-gb/tools/ilr-calculator.md

 ## Before using the calculator...
 ![](/assets/ilr-calculator-understand-rules.jpg)

+Note that the [official government guidance](https://www.gov.uk/government/publications/indefinite-leave-to-remain-calculating-continuous-period-in-uk) refers to this period in a number of similar but slightly different ways.
+For the purposes of your ILR application, all of these mean the same thing:

+* Qualifying period
+* Continuous period
+* Continuous qualifying period
+* Continuous lawful period
+* Continuous residence period

-For this to provide you your eligibility date correctly, you will need to know a number of things:
+So that this calculator can provide you your eligibility date correctly, you will need to know a number of things:

 * What ILR route you are applying for, and what the detailed requirements are for your route
 * Most routes require you to have spent a continuous period of five years in the UK; are you in this route, or is it different -- see the section "Categories where the continuous